On the bright-end of the UV luminosity functions of galaxies at $z \sim 0.6-1.2$: Results and Discussion

-We move on to compare our LFs to those found in previous studies and begin by seeing how our results compare to paper I. In terms of $M^*$ and $\alpha$ the bottom of Fig. \ref{fig:lf68comp1} shows that the contours from our study and those from paper I overlap.
-The best-fit values of the faint-end slope and the characteristic magnitude are within $1\sigma$ and $2\sigma$ of each other respectively for redshift bin centered at $z=0.7$ and $1\sigma$ each for $z=1.0$.
-The contours for the CDFS are smaller, which shows that the LF parameters are better constrained as compared to the COSMOS field.
+We compare our LFs with those found in previous studies.
+We begin by comparing our results to those of \citetalias{2022MNRAS.511.4882S}.
+In terms of $M^*$ and $\alpha$ the bottom of Fig. \ref{fig:lf68comp1} shows that the contours of our study and those of \citetalias{2022MNRAS.511.4882S} overlap.
+The best-fit values of the faint-end slopes and the characteristic magnitudes are within $1\sigma$ and $2\sigma$ of each other, respectively, for the redshift bin centred at $z=0.7$ and $1\sigma$ for $z=1.0$.
+The contours for the CDFS are smaller, which shows that the LF parameters are better constrained than those of the COSMOS field.
 We attribute this to the depth of the CDFS UVW1 survey, which probes fainter absolute magnitudes and hence covers the transition between exponential and power law parts of the Schechter function as well as the faint end slope.
+The large errors in the faint-end slope drive the errors in the characteristic magnitude due to the strong correlation between the two quantities.
+Fixing the faint-end slope in this study to the values obtained in the CDFS, we obtain $M_*$ of $-19.06 \pm 0.07$ and $-19.79 \pm 0.08$ at redshifts of 0.7 and 1.0, respectively.